mpadge/hackmd-stat-software/standards/spatial.md

         analogy to chess.*
-    -   **SP3.0b** *Neighbourhoods in irregular spaces should be minimally able to be controlled via an integer number of neighbours, an area in which to include neighbours, or otherwise equivalent user-controlled value.*
+    -   **SP3.0b** *Neighbourhoods in irregular spaces should be minimally able to be controlled via an integer number of neighbours, an area (or equivalent distance defining an area) in which to include neighbours, or otherwise equivalent user-controlled value.*
 -   **SP3.1** *Spatial software which considers spatial neighbours should enable neighbour contributions to be weighted by distance (or other weighting variable), and not rely on a uniform-weight